vikingeducation/prep_basics/test-yourself-answers.md

 #### What's the best way to get help when you get stuck?

 The best bet to get help when you are stuck is to use google!
 There are other fantastic resources but google will give you great access to all of them. a lot of times you will find your answer turning up on StackExchange.
+Just be sure to check on StackExchange before posting a new question or you'll receive a bunch of "RTFM" requests.
+Google that if you don't know what it means.

 *Contributed by [Nick Schwaderer](http://github.com/Schwad)*